simplex-chat/simplex-chat/simplex-messaging.md

 The recipient can delete the queue, whether it was suspended or not.

-All undelivered messages will not be delivered - they should be deleted as soon as command is received, before the response is sent.
+All undelivered messages must be deleted as soon as this command is received, before the response is sent.

 ```abnf
 delete = %s"DEL"